 Watch The Turtles Being Released

 There is a great turtle rescue and nursery here and practically every night they bring down around 50 baby turtles to release them into the ocean.
 A large area of the sand is raked and closed off.
 Everyone is welcome to gather around and watch the beginning of the turtles’ long and strenuous journey into the wild.
+Read about our time volunteering with Leatherback Turtles in Grenada.

 Watch A Football (Soccer) Match